 - Ochratoxin a

-Our laboratory analyzes samples and quantities trace levels of heavy metals such as mercury, lead, arsenic, and cadmium.
+Our laboratory analyzes samples to quantify for heavy metals levels for the big four: mercury, lead, arsenic, and cadmium.

 - Total yeast and mold count